gustojs/nuxt-feathers-vuex/README.md

 ### Auth module (String)

-If by any chance you wish to use non-standard name for `auth` module, configure it with this option.
+If by any chance you wish to use a non-standard name for `auth` module, configure it with this option.

 ### Cookie (String)